Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     ![](img/Using_SpiraTeam_with_JIRA_5+_security.png)

-    The external ID can be found by looking at the URL inside Jira which choosing to View/Edit the security level name/description.
+    The external ID can be found by looking at the URL inside Jira when choosing to View/Edit the security level name/description.

 === "Issue Key Field"
     Spira automatically stores the unique id of each Jira issue against the relevant Spira artifact.
 This field is visible on the artifact details page, in the "Properties" section.
-The field in Spira is be named after the plugin name
+The field in Spira is named after the plugin name

     ![](img/Using_SpiraTeam_with_JIRA_5+_48.png)